Attractions and activities

 The impressive railway from Bern to Italy runs through the Kander Valley.
 A tunnel connects Kandersteg to Goppenstein and Brig in the Valais.
 A longer tunnel starts in Frutigen, which is used by all fast InterCity trains.

-We recommend a trip with the local Lötschberg Mountain Railway train from Spiez to Brig, through the older, shorter tunnel, as the scenery is very impressive.
+I recommend a trip with the local Lötschberg Mountain Railway train from Spiez to Brig: the scenery is impressive.

 In summer, a visit to Lake Oeschinen near Kandersteg is worth your time.
 So is a visit to the fairylike Blausee with its forest.
 For a panoramic view of the valley and the entire Bernese Oberland, you can plan a trip up the Niesen.